barbeque/SDL.jl/README.md

 key_repeatinterval = 75 #ms
 ```

-Set key_repeatintreval to your desired keyboard repeat interval in
+Set key_repeatinterval to your desired keyboard repeat interval in
 milliseconds.
 I recommend a repeat interval in the range of 50-80ms, but use
 whatever works for your application.